KasparEtter/ef1p/pages/email/email.md

 Will it try both and see which one worked?

 Anyhow, we can just hope that mail clients refuse insecure connections when the appropriate TLS option is enabled.
-I assume this is the case but having the actual behavior documented would still be nice.
+I assume this is the case, but having the actual behavior documented would still be nice.
 For example, Apple Mail has an option to allow insecure authentication under "Advanced IMAP Settings", which doesn't disable the "Use TLS/SSL" checkbox as seen below.
 The [documentation](https://support.apple.com/guide/mail/change-outgoing-server-settings-cpmlprefsmtpserver/mac#mlhl85747a42) says: